korkutsahan/park-management-api/README.md

 ## Project Overview

-This project was developed as part of a course assignment.
+This project was developed as part of a university assignment.

-The system supports park creation, visitor management and fee calculation through a Web API structure.
+The system allows creation and management of different park types and visitor operations through a RESTful API structure.

-It includes different park types such as **NationalPark** and **CityPark**, and uses object-oriented design principles together with repository-based data access.
+The API supports park creation, visitor tracking and park entry fee calculation.

 ---